Zirconium419122/Photon-ray-tracer/README.md

 - Web browser with support for HTML5 JavaScript and WASM
 - Cargo and wasm-pack for the compilation of the Rust code
-- Node.js to host the web server
+- Node.js to host the dev server

 ## Installation